Enchanted Kingdom: Layout and design

-The initial design of the park, which was presented to the Mamons by the consultants they brought in, was heavily inspired by Philippine architecture.
-The concept was not chosen since the Mamons preferred a fantasy-oriented design.
-Mario Mamon stated that if the initial design was used instead, it would result in visitors seeing what they see "outside in their normal lives" which he remarks would "sort of break the magic".
+The initial design of the park presented to the Mamons by consultants, was heavily inspired by Philippine architecture.
+The concept was rejected since the Mamons preferred a fantasy-oriented design, with Mario Mamon saying it would result in visitors seeing what they see “outside in their normal lives” which he remarks would sort of "break the magic”.

-The rides and attractions of the park are scattered across nine themed zones.
+The park currently has nine themed zones that host various rides, shops, restaurants, and event venues.
 The zones are Victoria Park, Portabello, Boulderville, Midway Boardwalk, Brooklyn Place, Spaceport, Jungle Outpost, Eldar's Village, and Cultural Village.
-Victoria Park, which includes the main entrance, is patterned after the Victorian era.
+Victoria Park, which includes the main entrance, is patterned after the Victorian Era.
 Boulderville is a small ride area for children which is similar to the fictional town of Bedrock from The Flintstones.
 Midway Boardwalk is based on 1930s Coney Island and features the most rides.
-Jungle Outpost is based on the Amazon Jungle in South America.
-Spaceport is dedicated to the Space Age.
-Brooklyn Place is based on 1940s New York and the silent film era.
-Finally, Portabello is based on the Caribbean/West Indies.
-Eldar's Village is a child-centered area dedicated to the theme park's mascot Eldar the Wizard and twin princesses Victoria and Madeline.
+Jungle Outpost is based on the Amazon Jungle in South America, while Spaceport is dedicated to the Space Age.
+Brooklyn Place is based on 1940s New York and the silent film era as Portabello is based on the Caribbean and West Indies.
+Eldar's Village is a child-centered area dedicated to the theme park’s mascot, Eldar the Wizard, and the twin princesses, Victoria and Madeline.
 The Cultural Village focuses on the culture and heritage of the Philippines.

+In addition, the park's portico, situated beside the entrance, houses the park's guest relation office and dining outlets.

 Attractions

-The Enchanted Kingdom hosts 31 rides and attractions as of 2022.
+The Enchanted Kingdom hosts 32 rides and attractions as of 2025.
 Among the attractions is the Space Shuttle, a roller coaster, and the Wheel of Fate, a 39.62 m Ferris wheel with 36 gondolas (each with a 6-person capacity), and the Agila: The EKsperience, a flight motion simulator ride.
+In addition, the park hosts four event venues.
+There are rides with unknown names they were removed and replaced by EKstreme Tower and Eldar's Theatre.